 Having a negative credit history means you have several pieces of negative information on your credit report – a document that contains details of your payment and account history with creditors and lenders.

-Several things can hurt your credit, but a negative credit history is most often caused by severely delinquent accounts.
-If you have a negative credit history you may have late payments, debt collections, charge-offs, repossession, foreclosure, judgments, tax liens, or bankruptcy on your credit report.
+Several things can hurt your credit, but a negative credit history is most often caused by severely delinquent accounts like late payments, debt collections, charge-offs, repossession, foreclosure, judgments, tax liens, or bankruptcy on your credit report.
 These all come from missing payments on your accounts.
-One or two late payments won’t cause a negative credit history, but several late payments will, especially if you’re late on several different accounts within a short period of time.
+One or two late payments alone won’t cause a negative credit history, but several late payments will, especially if you’re late on several different accounts within a short period of time.

 Having high balances on credit cards and loans, compared to your credit limit or original loan amount, can also lead to a negative credit history.